icdar21-mapseg/icdar21-mapseg.github.io/docs/tasks/task1.md

 1. Building blocks can have very variable sizes.
 2. They can be reduced to a single building (diagonal hatched area).
-3. Their contour can be damaged (ie non-closed).
+3. Their contour can be damaged (i.e. non-closed).
 4. Several other layers of information can be overlaid on building block outlines (text, railways, underground lines, graticule lines among others).
-5. There may be decompositions inside a building block, increasing the number of edges to filter.
+5. There may be nested shapes inside a building block, increasing the number of edges to filter.
 6. Building blocks may be large empty areas only surrounded by a contour.
-The lack of texture information and the variable sizes may be challenging to multiscale texture methods like convolutional neural networks.
+The lack of texture information and the variable sizes may be challenging to multi-scale texture methods like convolutional neural networks.
-7. Producing closed contours requires to embed strong guarantees in the method.
+7. Producing closed contours requires embedding strong guarantees in the method.

 ## Input